-You can now order and manage SSL certificates directly from your billing portal without going through the trouble of having them installed for you via form.
+You can now order and manage SSL certificates directly from your Customer Portal without going through the trouble of having them installed for you via the form.
 This is the fastest, easiest, and best way to order an SSL and have it installed.

 - CNAME Verification: This method requires that your domain is using HostGator name servers at the time of verification.

 - HTML Verification: This method will only work for websites that do not deny access to HTML files on your hosting package.
 Sites that deny access to HTML files, such as WordPress, may not be able to successfully install via this method.